The University of Montpellier remains committed to supporting students in need

 - maintenance of student contracts(Library, Student Centers, etc.);

-- recruitment of an additional psychologist (preventive medicine);
+- hiring an additional psychologist (preventive medicine);

 Maintaining social ties